Winter Running Gear from Head to Toe

 Winter Running Jacket and Shell

-We both wear the Nike Element Shield Max.
+We both wear the Nike Element Shield Max (sadly is hard to find in 2014).
 An incredible winter running jacket with windstopper, breathability, thumb holes, built in mittens, neck gaiter, hood and extra long back so it doesn’t ride up.
 Also has plenty of convenient pockets.
 At $250 it’s definitely a splurge, but we both agree, it’s definitely worth the investment.

 Jared: I also occasionally wear an Asics Spry jacket I got at a race last year.
 It does a great job trapping body heat, blocking cold wind and keeping me dry when it’s raining or snowing.
 This jacket does the trick, and at a reasonable $80.